 If you're interested in joining us or would just like to try rugby for the first time, please do come along.
 New starters are offered two weeks' free trial sessions with no pressure to join afterwards (although we're confident you'll have fun!).

-Please contact Girls' Tag Team Manager, James for more info (contact details at the top right of this page).
+Please contact Girls' Tag Team Manager, Karen for more info (contact details at the top right of this page).

 As well as home training sessions we also hold joint training with other local clubs and take part in tournaments throughout the season.
 Details of all our upcoming training, festivals etc can be found on our Minis Fixtures page.